 The Department of French offers a general minor in French.
 For information regarding prerequisites and minor requirements, please see the Minor Requirements tab at the top right of this page.

-Students who intend to complete the minor in French should fill out an Application to the General Minor in French once they have begun upper-division work in French (FRENCH 102 or above).
+Students who intend to complete the minor in French should submit an Application to the General Minor in French no later than the semester before their Expected Graduation Term.
 Students should keep in contact with the Undergraduate Advisor in French as they complete coursework for the minor.

 To complete the minor, students download and fill out the form called “Completion of L&S Minor“.
 This petition is necessary for the official notation of the French Minor to appear on students’ transcripts.
 This form must be completed and submitted by Friday of RRR week of a student’s Expected Graduation Term.
 Students are responsible for the timely completion and submission of these forms.
 All petitions are reviewed and approved by the Undergraduate Advisor in French.